SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 How much does it cost to fix a bug?
 It depends when it is discovered.
 If the dev notices it 1 hour after writing it, then it is cheap to fix.
 If the bug is discovered after it is live and lots of people are using it, then it is much more expensive to fix.
 If it is discovered after the developer has left the company, then it is super expensive to fix.

 A good test strategy employs a combination of different types of testing, performed using an appropriate mix of human testing and automation.
+Each type of testing is designed to help mitigate different types of risk.

 ![Figure: Testing Pyramid - You should have more unit tests than manual tests](testing-pyramid.png)